The Central Park Five (opera)

 The Central Park Five is a two-act American opera composed by Anthony Davis with libretto by Richard Wesley.
 It premiered on June 15, 2019, at the Long Beach Opera Company in California.
 The premiere was directed by Andreas Mitisek and conducted by Leslie Dunner.
 Davis was awarded the Pulitzer Prize for Music for the opera on May 4, 2020.
 An earlier, shorter version, titled Five, was premiered in Newark, New Jersey, in 2016 by the Trilogy Company.
 A staged concert production has been announced by New York City Opera; the date has not been set.

 Summary

 The opera is based on the 1989 incident in which a woman was raped and beaten and eight other people injured in New York's Central Park.
-Five African-American and Hispanic teenagers were convicted of assault and other charges; they served years in prison but were ultimately exonerated.
-The opera's large cast includes the five teenagers; five of their parents; Matias Reyes, the serial rapist ultimately proven to be the actual perpetrator; the prosecutor; a generic detective referred to as "The Masque"; and even Donald Trump, then a New York real estate developer, who published multiple full page newspaper ads demanding "Bring back the death penalty!"
+Five African-American and Latino teenagers were convicted of rape, sodomy, assault, robbery, and riot.
+They served years in prison but were ultimately exonerated on a legal technicality.
+The opera's large cast includes the five teenagers; five of their parents; Matias Reyes, the serial rapist ultimately proven to be the actual perpetrator; the prosecutor; a generic detective referred to as "The Masque"; and even Donald Trump, then a New York real estate developer, who published multiple full-page newspaper advertisements calling for the return of the death penalty.